 Last Winter OPIRG Kingston funded two Queen’s University students to explore how we can build a campus free of sexual violence through education and prevention initiatives.
 Their research involved interviewing campus leaders from across the country; it involved engaging the leading research, both academic and lived.
 It is an amazing piece of original research.

 Today we have the final draft.
-This report is to our guide to build a campus free of all forms of sexual violence. buy viagra and we know how to build such a campus.
+This report is to our guide to build a campus free of all forms of sexual violence.
+We Believe In A Campus Free Of Sexual Violence and we know how to build such a campus.

 Join OPIRG in our campaign through signing up to volunteer with us, and we collectively can make lasting change.
 Click here to volunteer.